Biography

-Originally trained as an architect, my practice is rooted in making complex ideas accessible.
-I enjoy creating work that is engaging for children and adults alike, exploring challenging topics without over-simplification.
+Originally trained as an architect, Steven's practice is rooted in making complex ideas accessible.
+He creates work that is engaging for children and adults alike, striving to produce work that is inclusive and accessible to everyone.

 Photo: Rich Gilligan